h-livv/tempest/README.md

 ## Long-term Vision

-Tempest aims to become a unified framework for studying the numerical and learned evolution of physical systems governed by partial differential equations.
+Tempest aims to become a unified framework for simulating, validating, and learning physical systems governed by partial differential equations, bridging classical numerical methods with modern scientific machine learning.

 ---